⭠ back to development goals

 Application Story: The Trained Bandits

+After the Liberian civil war, an aid group received substantial international funding to train demobilized ex-combatants.
+The decision was made to train them as Pump Repair Technicians.
+For weeks, they were trained on how to use tools, how wells work, and how to take apart and repair every known Afridev hand pump problem.
 The funder and aid group were happy to successfully complete a major development initiative.
 The former fighters were happy to be transitioned into a new career.
-Everyone was happy -- until the last day of school when they were handed diplomas and learned there were no jobs.
+Everyone was happy — until the last day of school when they were handed diplomas and learned there were no jobs.
 The surrounding villages already had their own Pump Repair Technicians and didn't need more.

-In the meantime, Pump Repair Technicians are still needed more than ever to help address the worldwide problem of pumps sitting broken.
-But training must happen not in a diploma-issuing school, but in village settings where there is a mutually agreed-upon need for a technician and a plan for him or her to be hired and paid.
+In the meantime, Pump Repair Technicians are needed more than ever to help address the global problem of wells sitting broken-down.
+But training must happen in the context of the local community – not in diploma-issuing schools, but in village settings where there is a mutually agreed-upon need for a technician and a plan to hire them.

-Well Caretakers
+Well Caretaker

-Since 1995, every Lifewater water project has included training of a Project Caretaker or Well Caretaker.
-Not all have carried on as intended, but the position helps ensure that the pump lasts longer, that the water stays safe, and that conflicts don’t escalate.
+Real-Life 14.JPG 6 MB Every Lifewater water project since 1995 has included the training of a Project or Well Caretaker.
+Not all have carried on as intended, but the position helps ensure the pump lasts longer, the water remains safe, and conflicts do not escalate among villagers waiting in line.

 Application Story: Chaos at Ma Sarah's School

-As word of the good-quality water spread, the crowds of women with buckets continued to grow.
+As word of the good-quality water spread, crowds of women with buckets continued to grow.
 At its best, the school yard became a place for loud laughter and animated social gatherings.
 At its worst, the yard was a place for intense arguments, threats and altercations.
-Teachers had trouble teaching because of the loud noise outside their classroom windows, and at recess, the children’s playground was increasingly spoiled.
+Teachers had trouble teaching because of the loud noise outside their classroom windows, and at recess, the children's playground was increasingly spoiled.

 It became impossible for Ma Sarah to take care of her janitorial duties, monitor the pump, and control the people.
-She finally exercised her Well Caretaker authority and took decisive action.
+She finally exercised her Well Caretaker authority and took action.
 The pump was locked from 9:00 a.m. to 4:00 p.m. with the exception of short openings for students during recess.
 Community members could draw water before and after school, but if the yard was unacceptably soiled, there would no community access to water.

 Teachers could now teach.
 Students had cool water at recess.
 Ma Sarah could peacefully clean the school.
-And neighbourhood women began to police each other’s activities rather than be without access to the water their families needed.
+And neighbourhood women began to police each other's activities rather than be without access to the water their families needed.
+This was as close as you can get to a "happily ever after" ending – all thanks to Ma Sarah, the local Well Caretaker!

-Every $1 you give provides a child with safe water for a year!
+For just over $1 you can provide a child with safe water for a year!

 457 Heather Crescent